Lahti Travel Centre

 According to Finnish legislation, all vehicles used on the road must have motor vehicle liability insurance.
 Insurance providers can be found easily, even directly from registration points (Katsastusasema).
 Examples of insurance service providers are listed in the “Insurance” section.
 (Guide to Päijät-Häme - Banking, Insurance, Mobile & Internet).

 Renting a car

 Renting a car can be a solution for short-term trips for difficult to reach locations.
 In Päijät-Häme, the Lahti travel centre is the hub for renting a car, with service and pick-up points of several different service providers.
-To find available rental cars in the Lahti region, you can check, for example, the websites of Lahden Autovuokraus (in Finnish), Rentalcars.com, Avis and Europcar.
+To find available rental cars in the Lahti region, you can check, for example, the websites of Lahden Autovuokraus (in Finnish) and Rentalcars.com.

 Cycling in the Lahti region

 Lahti has a comprehensive network of cycling paths, and relatively short distances making cycling a convenient way to get around the city.
 Please use the city’s map service to find suitable cycle paths and routes in Lahti.

 In Lahti, City bikes offer a fast way to move around.
 City bikes can be found on Mankeli stations.
 The city bike system includes 500 city bikes and 62 city bike stations.
 City bike season begins in April and lasts for seven months.
 For more information about city bikes, please visit the City of Lahti website.